 Now that you have a master meal list, it’s time to put that list to use to quickly create meal plans you love and want to reuse.
 Just a few weekly plans can get you through an entire month, season, or more without having to meal plan every week!

-To get your own free master meal list printable and my 5-step meal planning process, sign up below and I’ll send you my free guide, Meal Plan Like a Minimalist.
+To get your own master meal list printable and my 5-step meal planning process, sign up below for my FREE minimalist meal planning guide.